dasensioco/edu-devcamp/HOL/HOL3/README.md

     ![image](./media/2018-06-29-16-48-00.jpg)

-    Its worth reviewing the code in both of these files, to get the gist of how to register a service worker that caches a designated page (`offline.html`) and serves it when a network fetch fails.
+    Its worth reviewing the code in both of these JavaScript files, to get the gist of how to register a service worker that caches a designated page (`offline.html`) and serves it when a network fetch fails.

+1. To work off-line you will emulate a server response.
+In the Solution Explorer, right-click on the public folder and select `Add` > `New File...`.
+Name it `vapidPublicKey`.
+Open it and enter `Test`.

     Next, we need to create a simple `offline.html` page as a placeholder for our app's offline functionality.

 1. In Solution Explorer, open the `views/layout.pug` file, and add the following line below your link tags: